 Ultimately, due to unforeseen high building costs, Cement City would only contain 80 homes or 100 units after construction was halted in 1917.
 According to the reports of the day, the method proved to be more expensive than anticipated, and there was a shortage of skilled labor to build the houses.

 Similar concrete housing developments were built around the same time in Johnstown, Pennsylvania and another called Concrete City in Hanover Township, Pennsylvania.
 Other concrete housing projects were built across the country including those in Bridgeport, Connecticut; Newark, New Jersey; Akron, Ohio; Duluth, Minnesota, and Kenosha, Wisconsin.

-Cement City is significant for industry, and community planning and development as an intact example of large scale early twentieth-century Western Pennsylvania company housing.
-It is also significant for architecture as an example of innovative design using poured-in-place concrete, to mass produce sturdy, fireproof houses influenced by the Prairie styles.
+Cement City is significant for industry, community planning and development as an intact example of large scale early twentieth-century Western Pennsylvania company housing.
+It is also significant for architecture as an example of innovative design using poured-in-place concrete to mass produce sturdy, fireproof houses influenced by the Prairie styles.
 Cement City is a successful example of a project undertaken by a large company to provide workers with affordable, sanitary, fireproof housing.

 In December 2014, as part of a Cal U of PA English Honors class titled "Digital Storytelling" that was also sponsored by the Heinz History Center in Pittsburgh, two students (Alex Dawes and Priya Sobti) created this video about our Historic District.
 Click on their YouTube video titled "Cement City: The Initial Proposal" to view.